 - Easy access

 - More fees

 While checking accounts offer convenience and accessibility, they typically have more fees than savings accounts and don’t pay interest to account holders.

 Keep Reading Best Business Checking Accounts

-Savings accounts, on the other hand, are perfect for long-term savings due to generous APYs and low fees.
+On the other hand, Savings accounts are perfect for long-term savings due to generous APYs and low fees.

 - High-interest rates

 While savings accounts don’t allow you to easily access and spend your money, they are great for storing money as generous interest rates help you build up your savings over time.

 Keep Reading Why Should You Have a Business Savings Account